-We have reviewed the accompanying condensed consolidated balance sheet of Dollar General Corporation and subsidiaries (the Company) as of May 5, 2023, the related condensed consolidated statements of income, comprehensive income, and shareholders' equity for the thirteen-week periods ended May 5, 2023 and April 29, 2022, the condensed consolidated statements of cash flows for the thirteen-week periods ended May 5, 2023, and April 29, 2022, the condensed consolidated statements of consolidated interim financial statements").
+We have reviewed the accompanying condensed consolidated balance sheet of Dollar General Corporation and subsidiaries (the Company) as of May 5, 2023, the related condensed consolidated statements of income, comprehensive income, and shareholders' equity for the thirteen-week periods ended May 5, 2023 and April 29, 2022, the condensed consolidated statements of cash flows for the thirteen-week periods ended May 5, 2023 and April 29, 2022, and the related notes (collectively referred to as the "condensed consolidated interim financial statements").
 Based on our reviews, we are not aware of any material modifications that should be made to the condensed consolidated interim financial statements for them to be in conformity with U.S. generally accepted accounting principles.